 Please check the web page for all updates, www.kingshammer.com.

 A. The Tournament Rules Committee reserves the right to make changes to the schedule in the event of inclement weather.
 These changes may include relocation or reschedule of matches, change of division structure, reduction of the duration of a match, or even cancellation of matches.

 B. In the event of inclement weather forcing play to be suspended and preventing the match from being completed during the scheduled time, the score shall stand if at least one-half of the match has been completed.
-If a Match cannot be completed at all during the event it will be marked as a 0-0 result.
+If a match cannot be completed at all during the event it will be marked as a 0-0 result.
 The tournament director and facility managers shall have the sole final decision on field closure.
-See Severe Weather Policy for more info.
+See the Severe Weather Policy for more info.